Jerryj3083/stast220/index.md

 meme_image <- image_append(sb_vector, stack = TRUE)
 meme_image
 ```
-Main inspiration for the meme:
-* Relateable for a lot of students

-This meme was created with the idea of:
+**This meme was created with the idea of:**
-1. Viewing the top left text first
+1. *Viewing the top left text first*
-2. Then across to top right image
+2. *Then across to top right image*
-3. Then viewing the bottom right text
+3. *Then below to the bottom right text*
-4. And finally across to the bottom left image
+4. *And finally across to the bottom left image*

+I formatted the meme to have images and text alternate so it would contrast better and look even.
+As a result, the viewing experience goes in a cycle rather than going left to right twice.

+**Inspiration for creating the meme:**
+* *Somewhat shows how I'm coping with life*
+* *Relateable for a lot of students*
+* *Spongebob is cool*